markmfredrickson/optmatch/cran-comments.md

 Optional suggested dependency **rrelaxiv** has a very restrictive license and is not being submitted to CRAN.
 It is listed under `Additional_repositories`.

+## Submission comments

+I apologize for the rapid re-submission of the package, but I made an error in correcting the `License_is_FOSS` flag in the previous release, which was the major reason for its release.